The Mothership debuted at The Sydney International Boat Show from July 31 to August 4, 2014.

 WEIGHT AND INSTALL STUDIES

 Aforementioned were the severe lack of spaces to locate machinery, components and batteries considering this is a 40’ yacht.
 Due to the hull design there was minimal bilge space.
 The hull, typical of the era was shaped similar to a sailboat.
 The forward cabin soles were about 6” to 8” above the planking.
 The hull sides quite rounded rose quickly to close off all but a triangular void of minimal dimension under the settees and berths.
-That is why the original engine sat in the salon as a conversation piece, if one could speak above the noise and fumes.
-Just aft of the engine the rounded hull converged gracefully upward to form a pretty fantail.
+That is why the original motor sat in the salon as a conversation piece, if one could speak above the noise and fumes.
+Just aft of the motor the rounded hull converged gracefully upward to form a pretty fantail.
 For a power boat the aft styling was beautiful but with the sharply ascending hull lines, much needed buoyancy was sacrificed.
-Adding to the mix the area aft of the engine was also the helm and lounge deck where all people congregated while underway.
+Adding to the mix the area aft of the motor was also the helm and lounge deck where all people congregated while underway.
 It could be interesting what the original architect had in mind for stability.
 To balance the yacht, 2 tanks for fuel and water were placed vertically in the fore peak usually reserved for anchoring and rode storage.
 A 4” x 3” x 30 ft railroad track steel rail shoe was affixed to the bottom of a shallow keel to lower the C.G.

 The motor and genset weight totaling about 900 lbs, was less than half the original weight that came out.
 I performed no less than a dozen overlay sketches on the hull arrangement plan.
 With each sketch a new weight estimate was calculated to determine the balance effects both longitudinally and transverse trim.